tomzx/blog.tomrochette.com-content/munin-mysql-and-semaphore-how-to-deal-with-the-identifier-removed-error/item.md

 ---
-title: Munin, mysql and semaphore: how to deal with the &#8220;identifier removed&#8221; error
+title: "Munin, mysql and semaphore: how to deal with the \"identifier removed\" error"
 date: 2013-10-02T22:14:13-05:00
 Author: tomzx
 Permalink: /munin-mysql-and-semaphore-how-to-deal-with-the-identifier-removed-error/